Hundekari-S-S/Hundekari-S-S/README.md

 - 👋 Hi, I’m Soumyashri Hundekari
 - 👀 I’m interested in semiconductor and electronics & Telecommunication feild
-- 🌱 I’m currently learning in B.Tech 3rd year Electronics and Telecommunication department
+- 🌱 I’m currently learning in B.Tech Final year Electronics and Telecommunication department
 - 💞️ I’m looking to collaborate on github
-- 📫 How to reach me ...

 <!---
 Hundekari-S-S/Hundekari-S-S is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.